michaelnisi/blake/README.md

 ## Views

-Views are functions that generate the artifacts.
-They have the following signature:
+The views—alternative naming would be: transformers, generators, or bakers—are the functions that generate your artifacts; they have the following signature:

     function (item, callback)

-In this function you implement the transformation from input to output and pass the result to the callback.
+The passed in 'item' provides the input data to generate the artifact (or most likely the page).

-Here, for example, is an `item` representing a blog post:
+Here, for example, an `item` representing a blog post:

     { header:
       { title: 'Static Websites',